 After that, you will receive the best interest rates for car loans.
 When applying for the loan offer, you will receive an approval within one day, in the best case.

 Some of the best platforms are Smava, Tarifcheck and Verivox.
 With Smava, you can borrow from 1,000 EUR and up to 100,000 EUR for up to 10 years.
 The loan can be taken online and with a same-day payout.

 Loans, however, aren’t granted to everyone who applies.
 You also need to fulfill particular requirements.

 For example, you can only apply for car financing if you live in Germany and have income.
-Here are standard bank requirements:
+Here are the standard bank requirements: